 - Your duties in those data collections

-- Specific data analytic tools, poster presentations, or manuscript preparation work you did
+- Specific data analytic tools, poster presentations, or manuscript preparation work you performed

-- Two notable examples of problems you solved or helped to solve, conceptual issues you worked through for or with the lab, insights that improved how a study was run or analyzed, or something similar that shows how your work stood out
+- At least two notable examples of problems you solved or helped to solve, conceptual issues you worked through for or with the lab, insights that improved how a study was run or analyzed, or something similar that shows how your work stood out

 - (If applicable) Any notes on why your academic transcript or GREs may not be representative of your current achievement and motivation for graduate work

 This information helps us pull together letters as efficiently and effectively as possible.
 Most recommendations are submitted online nowadays; please fill out all the information possible about the recommender so we can get to the meat of your evaluations as quickly as possible.
 Also, if your recommenders haven’t submitted recommendations within a week of the deadline, it’s OK to prompt them with a brief email stating:

 - Which schools are due